Bethany Lutheran College

 Bethany Lutheran College (BLC) is a private Christian liberal arts college in Mankato, Minnesota, United States.
 Founded in 1927, BLC is operated by the Evangelical Lutheran Synod.
 The campus overlooks the Minnesota River valley in a community of 53,000.

 History

 Bethany Ladies College opened in 1911 with 44 students and a faculty of four.
-In 1927, the Norwegian Synod of the American Evangelical Lutheran Church (now known as the Evangelical Lutheran Synod) purchased the campus for dual use as both a high school (Bethany Lutheran High School; closed in 1969) and junior college (Bethany Lutheran College).
+In 1927, the Evangelical Lutheran Synod (then known as the Norwegian Synod of the American Evangelical Lutheran Church) purchased the campus for dual use as both a high school (Bethany Lutheran High School; closed in 1969) and junior college (Bethany Lutheran College).
 In 1946, Bethany Lutheran Theological Seminary (BLTS) began as a department of the college, becoming a separate institution in 1975.
 The high school closed in 1969.

 In 2001, Bethany awarded its first Bachelor of Arts degrees.
 This was followed by nursing baccalaureate degrees in 2019.